 1. COPY OF YOUR FOOD ALLERGY ACTION PLAN, AND A PICTURE OF YOUR CHILD.
-Here are two food allergy actions plans I like:
+Here are my two preferred food allergy action plan documents:

 - Children's Physician Network Food Allergy Action Plan - Scroll down the page and click on whichever language you prefer.